Roogard/Activity-2-CIS-470-SP26/README.md

 # Tax Calculation System Requirements

-Important: The program is hypothetical and the numbers are just for debugging purposes only.
+<font color=red>Important: The program is hypothetical, and the numbers are just for debugging purposes. </font>

 ## Functional Requirements